bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 You might want to use the Bokeh server for exploratory data analysis, possibly in a Jupyter notebook, or for a small app that you and your colleagues can run locally.

-The Bokeh server would be very convenient here, allowing for effective use of the following methods:
+The Bokeh server is very convenient here, allowing for quick and simple deployment through effective use of Bokeh server applications.
+For more detail, see :ref:`userguide_server_applications`.

-* :ref:`userguide_server_bokeh_client`
-* :ref:`userguide_server_applications`

-The latter is more flexible and makes for a simpler transition to a deployable application.

 .. _userguide_server_use_case_deployed: